 Chase is highly likely to decline your Southwest Airlines credit card application when at least 5 new credit cards account appear on your credit report in a 24-month period.
 You can either be the primary or authorized user for these accounts.

-If you’re currently “5/24” or higher, you should wait to apply to avoid an unnecessary rejection and hard credit pull.
-Once you have 4 or fewer credit card accounts younger than 24 months, you can apply and should get approval.
+If you’re currently “5/24” or higher, you should wait to avoid an unnecessary rejection and hard credit pull.
+Once you have 4 or fewer credit card accounts younger than 24 months, you can try.

 How Many Current Southwest Airlines Credit Cards Do You Have?